PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 3. Feed your puppy quality food

 Your puppy is constantly growing, so you will want to feed it nothing but the very best.
 While there is a range of options to choose from when it comes to dog food, it is important to specifically look for food designed for puppies.
+Find a reputable site that specializes in dog wellness products versus looking at big brand stores.
 In addition to ensuring that the ingredients and nutritional value are suitable for your puppy, you will also want to check that the quantity of food grows as the puppy grows too.
 And since you are saving money when you have puppy insurance, you can splurge more on getting them the best food.

 4. Train them to go to the bathroom